- Scientific name: Myxine glutinosa

 Hagfish are often classed as a prehistoric species due to the fact that they do not have appeared to have evolved in over 325 million years, and retain primitive features such as gill openings (rather than the gills of true fish) and rudimentary eye holes, rather than eyes with lenses which can focus.
 Like the closely related lamprey the hagfish defies simple classification as this species lacks paired fins and hinged jaws of fish species and has a skeleton made out of cartilage which means they are not a genuine eel species.
 This species is placed into the class Agnatha of jawless fish, although classification of hagfish and lamprey is often disputed and lacks a clear scientific consensus.

-Interesting Fact 1: The website WhaleTimes.org created National Hagfish Day (the third Wednesday of October) to celebrate the much maligned hagfish and to draw attention to the less aesthetically pleasing (but fascinating) sea creatures which live in the world’s seas.
+Interesting Fact 1: The third Wednesday of October has become known as Hagfish Day.
+This was established to celebrate the much maligned hagfish and to draw attention to the less aesthetically pleasing (but fascinating) sea creatures which live in the world’s seas.

 Interesting Fact 2: In the early 1980s a public poll was held in Norway to decide on the nation’s national fish.
 It was assumed that cod, haddock or herring would win, but a concerted effort (led by university students who saw the funny side in disrupting the poll) saw the unappealing hagfish win by thousands of votes.
 The results of the poll were thrown out after a short period of time.